 Natural gas prices, which once were determined largely by governmental regulations, are now being governed by the marketplace.
 Substantial competition in the natural gas marketplace continues.
 In addition, competition with alternative fuels persists.
-The average price received by the Trust in 2023 on natural gas volumes sold of \$3.52 per Mcf represented a decrease from the \$5.96 per Mcf average price received in 2022, due largely to lower supply in 2022 because of the war in Ukraine and the resulting sanctions against Russia.
-Like oil, natural gas prices peaked in the summer of 2022, decreasing somewhat afterwards.
+The average price received by the Trust in 2024 on natural gas volumes sold of \$1.88 per thousand cubic feet ("Mcf") represented a decrease from the \$3.52 per Mcf average price received in 2023, due largely to warmer weather in the fall and early winter 2024, higher inflation, along with uncertainty brought about by the November U.S. presidential election which put downward pressure on the price.
+This continued oversupply contributed to lower gas prices in the fourth quarter of 2024.